Creative Management Team

 These experiences have led Mike to lecture on the role of theatre in society at both The Sondheim Symposium in New Jersey (where he met Stephen Sondheim) and the International Conference on Fine and Performing Arts in Athens, Greece.
 He shares his experiences with the talented youth of North Texas and empowers them to use the performing arts as a tool to build the self-confidence needed to succeed in any career path they choose.

 Lindsey Lederer is no stranger to North Texas Performing Arts.
-She started with the organization as student, taking the stage and falling in love with the performing arts on a Plano Children’s Theatre stage.
+She started with the organization as student, taking the stage and falling in love with the performing arts on an NTPA stage.
 She became a Summer Intern, then a Director, and now takes on the opportunity to lead the two newest NTPA theaters to an exciting future.
 After lighting her passion for the theatre arts, Lindsey graduated from the NTPA program and went on to complete her Bachelor of Arts in Musical Theater and minor in psychology from Ouachita Baptist University.
 She has performed with major entertainment corporations, such as Disney and Six Flags and spent almost the last two years working at Prestonwood Baptist Church as the Children’s Creative Arts Coordinator.
 Favorite NTPA directing credits include Annie Jr., A Year With Frog and Toad Kids, Junie B. Jones the Musical, Jungle Book Kids, Music Man Jr., and Cinderella G2K.
 Lindsey strives to instill a great passion of the arts in all of her students and to make a difference in the lives in youth throughout the artistic process.
 She loves her NTPA students and families and wants to thank them for making her job the most rewarding!

 Favorite director credits include; Little Women, Fiddler on the Roof, The Music Man, Oklahoma!, Once Upon a Mattress, A Christmas Carol, Annie Get Your Gun, Oliver Twist, Willy Wonka, Beauty and the Beast, Annie, Honk!, Legally Blonde, High School Musical 1 and 2, The Wizard of Oz, Shrek and Xanadu.
 She has also appeared in many of KVPAC’s Encore Players productions including Joanne in Sondheim’s Company, Mistress Paige in Shakespeare’s The Merry Wives of Windsor, Betty Meeks in The Foreigner, Mrs. Trotsky in All in the Timing and Effy in The Spitfire Grill.